Kihyun: Endorsements

+In December 2021, Kihyun collaborated with the newly-established Filipino clothing brand RNDM, with him being its brand ambassador and co-creative director.

 In May 2022, Kihyun became the new muse for the Korean unisex street brand AQOstudiospace's 2022 summer collection, which held various promotions, such as SNS participation and exclusive photocards events.
-In June, he became the model of the Korean cosmetic and skincare brand the SAEM through the Korean star and style magazine AtStyles June cover issue.
-On August 22, Kihyun became the model for the Korean lifestyle beauty brand Lalafranc through the Korean fashion, beauty, and life magazine Singles.
+In June, he became a model for the Korean cosmetics and skincare brand the SAEM through the Korean star and style magazine AtStyle.
+On August 22, Kihyun became a model for the Korean lifestyle beauty brand Lalafranc through the Korean fashion, beauty, and life magazine Singles.

+In September 2025, he became a model for the Korean casual wear brand CGP.
+In November, Kihyun and Hyungwon became models for the Korean skincare brand Celimax.

 Philanthropy

 In November 2016, proceeds from the 2-days special exhibition "Moment in November" were donated in the names of Kihyun, Minhyuk, and fan club, Monbebe.